cwi-dis/igor/doc/using.md

 ## Supporting modules

 The command line tools listed above also do double duty as importable Python modules, enabling accessing Igor from other applications without having to code all the REST code yourself.
+There is currently no documentation on using the modules from Python, please inspect the source code.

 The following modules are available: